mkiol/dsnote/README.md

 # Speech Note

-Linux desktop and Sailfish OS app for note taking, reading and translating with Speech to Text, Text to Speech and Machine Translation
+Linux desktop and Sailfish OS app for note taking, reading and translating with offline Speech to Text, Text to Speech and Machine Translation

 <a href='https://flathub.org/apps/net.mkiol.SpeechNote'><img width='240' alt='Download on Flathub' src='https://dl.flathub.org/assets/badges/flathub-badge-en.png'/></a>